 Unlike the beginner “get-out-of-debt” personal finance ranters, I’m actually a fan of responsible credit card use: they can help you raise your credit score, they offer purchase and consumer protections you can’t get anywhere else, plus they automatically track your purchases and provide healthy amounts of cash-back rewards each year as well.
 Just be sure to use them in a Mustachian way.

-The list below provides links to applications to a host of competing cards which you can compare, to see which work best for your situation.
-I’ve tried to pick links to cards that offer at least something useful, since that is the standard these days – there is no need to sign up for a credit card that offers you nothing.
+The tool below provides links to applications to a host of competing cards which you can compare, to see which work best for your situation.
+You’ll want to pick cards that offer at least something useful, since that is the standard these days – there is no need to sign up for a credit card that offers you nothing

-The landscape of these rewards cards is always changing.
-As more come become available, I’ll add them to this list, sorting them roughly so the most valuable ones are near the top.
-Watch out for annual fees – many of the cards below have no fee, but some of the highest-paying ones start charging after the first year.
+Remember to watch out for annual fees – many of the cards have no fees, but some of the highest-paying ones start charging after the first year.
 Do the math to make sure you pick a card that is optimal for your situation.

 Other notable cards include: Chase Slate (no balance transfer fee and 0% APR for 15 months).